UroojFatima1/PyCoders-TechTrends/README.md

 **Features**

 **1. City-Wise Insights:** Explore job market trends and opportunities in different cities across Pakistan.
-Whether you're targeting a specific location or seeking broader regional insights, Tech Trends has you covered.
+Whether you're targeting a specific city or country-wide insights, Tech Trends has you covered.

 **2. Skills-Wise Analysis:** Dive deep into the skills required for each job posting.
 Our AI-powered analysis categorizes skills by relevance and demand, helping you understand what expertise is essential in your field.